Rebalanser/rebalanser-net-zookeeper/README.md

 ### Rebalancing Algorithms
 There are many possible algorithms and two are being implemented: Resource Barrier and Global Barrier.

 The Resource Barrier algorithm ensures that no resource can be consumed concurrently by two or more clients by placing barriers on individual resources.
-The pros of this algorithm are its simplicity and the negative is that it requires two RPCs per resource which may not be suitable for resource groups with thousands of resources.
+The pros of this algorithm are its simplicity and speed, and the negative is that it requires two RPCs per resource which may not be suitable for resource groups with hundreds to thousands of resources.

 The Global Barrier algorithm ensures that no resource can be consumed concurrently by two or more clients by creating a start/stop command mechanism and a global barrier that ensures that all clients stop resource consumption before new resources are assigned.
 The pros of this algorithm are that it has the same number of RPCs regardless of the number of resources.
-The cons are that it is a more complex, slower algorithm.
+The cons are that it is a more complex, slower algorithm (except for when there are hundreds to thousands of resources).

 #### Resource Barrier Algorithm
 Total RPCs.
-No of clients=C. No of resources=R. Number of stopped polling=P.
+No of clients=C. No of resources=R.
 - /clients: 1 GetChildren()
 - /resources: 1 GetChildren(), 1 SetData(), 2xR SetData()